 As recently proven in a laboratory test in Edmonton, Alberta, the StrataCell system can sustain the weight of an ASV PT-50 multi-terrain loader.
 An assembled StrataCell matrix has been FEA tested to 550kPa vertical load.
 The modules feature extremely high compressive strength and the unique, globally patented, interlocking feature provides correct dispersion of wheel loads throughout the matrix.
 Although structural soil matrix is a cheaper and more common alternative in Scandinavia, there is quite a big risk involved when a contractor installs it incorrectly.
 With ArborSystem, our consultants go to site and install the first tree pit with the contractor, to answer any questions they may have and give them tips on how to install more efficiently.
 The StrataCell’s interconnected skeletal matrix provides over 94% void space for filling with soil or storing stormwater.
 Aside from having a very high strength capacity, the modules are also manufactured from 100% recycled polymer.
 And since there are no steel components, the modules are corrosion-free.“People use it because ArborSystem optimizes the space that’s available so they don’t have to move utilities and services.
 Structural soil only has about 20% rootable space, while GreenBlue soil cells have over 90% - so you get three times as much rootable soil volume.”Although the rock soil matrix is still the most commonly used system in Scandinavia, StrataCells is becoming more and more popular.
 “Mainly because it’s a safe way of planning and installation.
 Engineers and architects prefer this.
 They can now start planning tree pits where they can, also especially because space is a problem in European cities,” Wyatt says.

-For more information on this project, contact our Denmark partner, Milford.
+For more information on projects in Denmark, contact our Danish partner Milford.